mhufflep/override/level01/walkthrough.md

 ## Solution

 From the [disassembled binary](./source.s) we can understand, that there is no shell callers.
-But unlike [level00](./../level00/walkthrough.md), there are `NX disabled` mark in the header.

-This means that the binary was linked with `-z execstack` - it allows to execute instructions placed on the stack.

 Let's look at the [source](./source.c) code:
 ```c